Bishal75bct029/ScrapeCryptoData/README.md

 5. Node child process ( to let the main thread work as it is)
 6. Prisma (ORM)
 7. Sqlite (Database)
+8. Pupeeteer for scraping data

+   It is implemented in two ways.
+   First one is fetching api directly from the source of the source.
+That is from api call.
+   Second one is scraping data using puppeteer.

    How to Run?
    Frontend => Run frontend react app by following steps: